-Connect the C++ driver to your database
+Connect with the C++ driver

 This driver doesn’t support the vector data type.